microsoft/MLOps_VideoAnomalyDetection/docs/model_development.md

 This part is pretty straightforward.
 Look for the definition of `n_channels, im_height, im_width` and adjust it to the size you chose during preprocessing of your video data.

 Be careful though, because there is one big constraint here.
 [Max-pooling](https://en.wikipedia.org/wiki/Convolutional_neural_network#Pooling_layer) with stride 2 is performed in each layer.
 That means that the size of layers is divided by 2 each time.
-If you have a PredNet architecture of 4 (which is the default here), you have to make sure that the both dimensions of the image can be divided by 2 without a remainder for as many times as you have layers in your network.
+If you have a PredNet architecture of depth 4 (which is the default here), you have to make sure that the both dimensions of the image can be divided by 2 without a remainder for as many times as you have layers in your network.

 ### Sampling the input data